overturetool/overturetool.github.io/_workshops/17th-overture-workshop.md

 date: October 2019
 location: Porto, Portugal
 ---
-# THE 17TH OVERTURE WORKSHOP: New Capabilities and Applications for Model-based
+# THE 17TH OVERTURE WORKSHOP
-# Systems Engineering

 The 17th Overture Workshop will be held between 7-11 of October 2019 (TBC) in association with the the [3rd World Congress on Formal Methods (FM2019)](http://formalmethods2019.inesctec.pt/).